pumpncode/ai-flags/readme.md

 ![ChatGPT's flag of Myanmar](./images/flag-of-myanmar-chatgpt-vexillographer-1.svg)

 The generated markup provides insight into both ChatGPT's limited ability to generate visual representations, as well as its inability to produce working code.
 This SVG markup is not really valid, since it uses fractions for values where only numbers or percentages are valid, which leads to SVG implementations defaulting to `0` for these values (as far as I know).
-But alright, let's fix that ourselves by replacing the fractions by percentage values and see what it looks like:
+But alright, let's fix that ourselves by replacing the fractions with percentage values and see what it looks like:

 ![ChatGPT's flag of Myanmar (fixed fractions)](./images/flag-of-myanmar-chatgpt-vexillographer-2.svg)